elenalind/randomstuff/article.md

 to youtube.

 There are many problem-solving strategies and methods.
-I wish I could state that I found the few-steps approach that solves any OpenStack problem, but there is no silver bullet.
+I wish I could state that I found the few-step approach that solves any OpenStack problem, but there is no silver bullet.
 What can help troubleshooting OpenStack is to ask the right questions to help you understand and define the problem, to establish and test a few